CoriHe/TLSCC/README.md

 # extractcc
 A program to extract data from a covert channel using the TLS protocol

-THis program passively listens on a network interface for TLS connections with covert data and extracts this covert data from the stream.
+This program passively listens on a network interface for TLS connections with covert data and extracts this covert data from the stream.
 The TLS stream itself is neither modified nor decrypted.